Summoner Basic Guide

 Radiant Aegis

 Creates a barrier around self that absorbs damage totaling 20% of your maximum HP.
 This ability has two charges with a cooldown of 60 seconds, but can only be used when Carbuncle is summoned.
-This means it cannot be used at all during demi-summon phases, and cannot be used for a few seconds after each primal summon.
+This means it cannot be used at all during demi-primal phases, and cannot be used for a few seconds after each primal summon.
 There may be times your shield is not immediately available for a reactionary “panic” use.

 However, the shield lasts for up to 30 seconds.
 This means that when used more proactively, it is fairly easy to have a shield up on yourself for any hard hitting mechanic or raidwide you want.
 This ability, being a free oGCD, also has no DPS cost for us.